Anonymous

 From India, Pune

-In my view, it is difficult to give you a panacea, until and unless you understand the root cause.
-If you have hired him, I am sure you saw that his worth while interviewing him.
-Introvert or extrovert is a personality trait and you cannot do much about it.
-Introvert people have to be pushed to voice out their opinions, whereas extrovert people can do it with ease.
+In my view, it is difficult to give you a panacea unless you understand the root cause.
+If you have hired him, I am sure you saw his worth while interviewing him.
+Introvert or extrovert is a personality trait, and you cannot do much about it.
+Introverted people have to be pushed to voice out their opinions, whereas extroverted people can do it with ease.

-You need to make him feel comfortable, at times the culture of the company also takes its toll and introvert people are not comfortable in voicing their opinions, if they are not appreciated.
-What is needed is that someone from his team or you become his friend and make him speak out.
-If he is not comfortable with the profile assigned, either train him or ask him if he would be comfortable in some other role.
-Overall, it is the responsibility of the company to back its decision and bring this chap to perform.
-As rightly pointed out by someone, voicing your opinion is something which does not come naturally in certain people for fear of failure or due to fear of rejection.
-It is about confidence building which will happen over a period of time.
-Suggest him some self-help books which can build his confidence.
+You need to make him feel comfortable.
+At times, the culture of the company also takes its toll, and introverted people are not comfortable voicing their opinions if they are not appreciated.
+What is needed is that someone from his team or you become his friend and encourage him to speak out.
+If he is not comfortable with the assigned profile, either train him or ask if he would be comfortable in another role.
+Overall, it is the responsibility of the company to back its decision and help this individual perform.
+As rightly pointed out by someone, voicing your opinion is something that does not come naturally to certain people due to the fear of failure or rejection.
+It is about building confidence, which will happen over time.
+Suggest some self-help books to build his confidence.
 I am sure he will turn things around.

 Regards,